conan-io/conan-io.github.io/_posts/2021-01-25-New-conan-release-1-33.markdown

-In summary, the `[conf]` feature is still very new in it's implementation, and there is a lot more we hope to add to it in the upcoming releases (most importantly, CLI-argumetn support).
+In summary, the `[conf]` feature is still very new in it's implementation, and there is a lot more we hope to add to it in the upcoming releases (most importantly, CLI-argument support).
 Still, we know there are probably several use cases out there which we have not thought of but which `[conf]` could be expanded to address.
 If you think you have a use case which might be a good candidate for `conf`, please let us know by opening github issue.